medialesson/hugo-theme-event/CONTRIBUTING.md

 -   Open a pull request (PR) for your branch.
 -   Consider to update the demo project after your PR was completed.

+## Parameters

+Parameter names must conform to the following rules to reduce the chance of breaking changes when refactoring.

+-   Place all parameters under `params.themes.event`.
+-   Place paths to general images under `params.themes.event.images`.
+-   Place colors used as CCS property to `params.themes.event.colors`.
+-   Choose the parameter name wisely!
+A later modification of a parameter would introduce a breaking change.

 ## Styling

 All `<style>` elements must be included inside the `<head>` of the